• Skip to primary navigation

 If you can, keep them a little more separate when drying.
 Here is where my impatience gets in the way.

-Creating the dried peony flower wreath.
+Creating the dried peony flower wreath by gluing them spaced out on a grapevine wreath.

 You could also make a wreath like this with flowers from a special occasion, such as a wedding, or a pretty bouquet you received from someone special.